 MortProb values for each Susceptibility Class (3, 2, 1) define the probability of mortality for cohorts in that class when disturbance occurs.
 This change from the original BDA extension makes the killing of cohorts probabilistic based on the site BDP and the susceptibility class of each cohort.
 The MortProb values must range between 0 and 1.

 SpecialDeadFuel specifies whether a species contributes to a specialty dead fuel class for use with fuel extensions that account for disturbance-related fuels.
 This feature is used to track the number of dead cohorts of these species for each site, which can be used by other extensions.
 For example, the Dynamic Fire and Fuel System (DFFS) extension uses the presence of dead conifers to specify certain insect-kill fuel types.
-Paremter options are ‘yes’ or ‘no’.
+Parameter options are ‘yes’ or ‘no’.
 Species that are not listed default to ‘no’.

 Example: